Garrett Cooper Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.3 K/9, the sixth-best in the league.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Orioles have a 4.14 team ERA that ranks 16th across all league pitching staffs.

+- Orioles pitchers combine to give up 108 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

+- Bradish makes the start for the Orioles, his 17th of the season.
+He is 5-4 with a 3.32 ERA and 79 strikeouts through 84 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.